viamrobotics/docs/docs/services/slam/cartographer/_index.md

 ### Using locally built maps

+You can see details about the available maps from your machine's **Location** page by clicking **View SLAM library**.
-If you do not have any maps on your **Location** page's **SLAM library** tab, and you do not wish to use [cloudslam](../cloudslam/), but you still want to use localizing and updating modes with cartographer, you can take the following steps.
+If you do not have any maps, and you do not wish to use [cloudslam](../cloudslam/), but you still want to use localizing and updating modes with cartographer, you can take the following steps.

 1. Save a `.pbstream` file by using the [GetInternalState or InternalStateFull APIs](../#api) by using one of the SDKs.
 Note, `InternalStateFull` is currently only implemented in Go.
 2. Ensure the `.pbstream` file is located somewhere on the machine, and note the directory path to that file.